How much good stuff you need

 Depth, and how to limit required volume

 All plants don't have the same depth requirements.
-For instance, radishes or lettuce can do with 4-6'' inches, but tomatoes would require much more.
-For new beds, a good practice to limit the volume of good soil you need to purchase can be to provide just enough depth and fill the bottom with rotting/semi-composted wood (small logs, branches, twigs), cheaper topsoil, or even inert material such as rocks or even styrofoam.
+For instance, radishes or lettuce can do with 4-6 inches, but tomatoes would require much more.
+For new beds, a good practice to limit the volume of good soil you need to purchase can be to provide just enough depth and fill the bottom with a cheaper landscaping blend (e.g. sand-compost mix), or even inert material such as rocks or perhaps styrofoam.
+Some people also like to use rotting/semi-composted wood (small logs, branches, twigs) on the principles of ''hügelkultur'', but opinions vary as to how much these can trap nitrogen and attract undesirables (e.g. ants, followed by aphids).
 Click on the link below for a great resource and chart to